modelscope/data-juicer/docs/Distributed.md

 ### Ray Mode in Data-Juicer

 - For most implementations of Data-Juicer [operators](Operators.md), the core processing functions are engine-agnostic.
 Interoperability is primarily managed in [RayDataset](../data_juicer/core/ray_data.py) and [RayExecutor](../data_juicer/core/ray_executor.py), which are subclasses of the base `DJDataset` and `BaseExecutor`, respectively, and support both Ray [Tasks](https://docs.ray.io/en/latest/ray-core/tasks.html) and [Actors](https://docs.ray.io/en/latest/ray-core/actors.html).
 - The exception is the deduplication operators, which are challenging to scale in standalone mode.
-We provide these operators with the prefix [`ray_xx_deduplication`](../data_juicer/ops/deduplicator/).
+We provide these operators named as [`ray_xx_deduplicator`](../data_juicer/ops/deduplicator/).

 ### Subset Splitting

 When dealing with tens of thousands of nodes but only a few dataset files, Ray would split the dataset files according to available resources and distribute the blocks across all nodes, incurring huge network communication costs and reduces CPU utilization.
 For more details, see [Ray's autodetect_parallelism](https://github.com/ray-project/ray/blob/2dbd08a46f7f08ea614d8dd20fd0bca5682a3078/python/ray/data/_internal/util.py#L201-L205) and [tuning output blocks for Ray](https://docs.ray.io/en/latest/data/performance-tips.html#tuning-output-blocks-for-read).

-To optimize performance, we automatically split the original dataset into smaller files in advance, considering the features of Arrow and Ray.
-By default, the single file size is set to 128MB if it results in the number of sub-files being larger than five times the total number of CPU cores in the cluster.
+This default execution plan can be quite inefficient especially for scenarios with large number of nodes.
+To optimize performance for such cases, we automatically splitting the original dataset into smaller files in advance, taking into consideration the features of Ray and Arrow.
+When users encounter such performance issues, they can utilize this feature or split the dataset according to their own preferences.
+In our auto-split strategy, the single file size is set to 128MB, and the result should ensure that the number of sub-files after splitting is at least twice the total number of CPU cores available in the cluster.

 ### Streaming Reading of JSON Files

+Streaming reading of JSON files is a common requirement in data processing for foundation models, as many datasets are stored in JSONL format and in huge sizes.
+However, the current implementation in Ray Datasets, which is rooted in the underlying Arrow library (up to Ray version 2.40 and Arrow version 18.1.0), does not support streaming reading of JSON files.

-To address the lack of native support in the Arrow framework underlying Ray Datasets for streaming JSON data, we have developed a streaming loading interface and contributed an in-house [patch](https://github.com/modelscope/data-juicer/pull/515) for Apache Arrow ([PR to the repo](https://github.com/apache/arrow/pull/45084)).
+To address the lack of native support for streaming JSON data, we have developed a streaming loading interface and contributed an in-house [patch](https://github.com/modelscope/data-juicer/pull/515) for Apache Arrow ([PR to the repo](https://github.com/apache/arrow/pull/45084)).
 This patch helps alleviate Out-of-Memory issues.
+With this patch, Data-Juicer in Ray mode will, by default, use the streaming loading interface to load JSON files.
+Besides, streaming-read support for CSV and Parquet files is already enabled.

 ### Deduplication